-Component Product Function Network-Layer Onboarding Component (Wi-Fi Easy Connect Configurator) Aruba Access Point with support from Aruba Central Runs the Wi-Fi Easy Connect network-layer onboarding protocol to interact with the IoT device to perform oneway or mutual authentication, establish a secure channel, and securely provide local network credentials to the device.
+Component Product Function Network-Layer Onboarding Component (Wi-Fi Easy Connect Configurator) Aruba Access Point with support from Aruba Central Runs the Wi-Fi Easy Connect network-layer onboarding protocol to interact with the IoT device to perform one-way or mutual authentication, establish a secure channel, and securely provide local network credentials to the device.
 If the network credential that is being provided to the device is a certificate, the onboarding component will interact with a certificate authority to sign the certificate.
 The configurator deployed in Build 1 supports DPP 2.0, but it is also backward compatible with DPP 1.0.

-Access Point, Router, or Switch Aruba Access Point Wireless access point that also serves as a router.
-It may get configured with per-device access control lists (ACLs) and role policy when devices are onboarded.
+Component Product Function Access Point, Router, or Switch Aruba Access Point Wireless access point that also serves as a router.
+It may get configured with per-device access control lists (ACLs) and policy when devices are onboarded.
 Supply Chain Integration Service Aruba Central The device manufacturer provides device bootstrapping information to the HPE Cloud via the REST API that is documented in the DPP specification.
 Once the device is transferred to an owner, the HPE Cloud provides the device bootstrapping information (i.e., the device's DPP URI) to the device owner's private tenancy within the HPE Cloud.
 Authorization Service Cloud Auth (on Aruba Central) The authorization service provides the configurator and router with the information needed to determine if the device is authorized to be onboarded to the network and, if so, whether it should be assigned any special roles or be subject to any specific access controls.
 It provides device authorization, role-based access control, and policy enforcement.
 Build-Specific IoT Device Aruba UXI Sensor The IoT device that is used to demonstrate both trusted network-layer onboarding and trusted application-layer onboarding.
 It runs the Wi-Fi Easy Connect network-layer onboarding protocol supported by the build to securely receive its network credentials.
 It also has an application that enables it to perform independent (see Section 3.3.2) application-layer onboarding.
 Generic IoT Device Raspberry Pi The IoT device that is used to demonstrate only trusted network-layer onboarding.

-Component Product Function Secure Storage Aruba UXI Sensor Trusted Platform Module (TPM) Storage on the IoT device that is designed to be protected from unauthorized access and capable of detecting attempts to hack or modify its contents.
+Secure Storage Aruba UXI Sensor Trusted Platform Module (TPM) Storage on the IoT device that is designed to be protected from unauthorized access and capable of detecting attempts to hack or modify its contents.
 Used to store and process private keys, credentials, and other information that must be kept confidential.
-Certificate Authority (CA) Private CA Issues and signs certificates as needed.
-Application-Layer Onboarding Service UXI Application and UXI Cloud After connecting to the network, the device downloads its application-layer credentials from the UXI cloud and uses these to authenticate to the UXI application, with which it interacts.
-Ongoing Device Authorization N/A - Not intended for inclusion in this build Performs activities designed to provide an ongoing assessment of the device's trustworthiness and authorization to access network resources.
-For example, it may perform behavioral analysis or device attestation and use the results to determine whether the device should be granted access to certain high-value resources, assign the device to a particular network segment, or take other action.
+Certificate Authority (CA) SEALSQ INeS CMS CA Issues and signs certificates as needed.
+These certificates can be used by the device to connect to any 802.1a-based network.
+Application-Layer Onboarding Service UXI Application and UXI Cloud After connecting to the network, the device downloads its application-layer credentials from the UXI cloud and uses them to authenticate to the UXI application, with which it interacts.

+Component Product Function Ongoing Device Authorization N/A - Not intended for inclusion in this build Performs activities designed to provide an ongoing assessment of the device's trustworthiness and authorization to access network resources.
+For example, it may perform behavioral analysis or device attestation and use the results to determine whether the device should be granted access to certain high-value resources, assigned to a particular network segment, or other action taken.
 Manufacturer Factory Provisioning Process N/A (Not yet implemented) Manufactures the IoT device.
 Creates, signs, and installs the device's unique identity and other birth credentials into secure storage.
 Installs information the device requires for application-layer onboarding (if applicable).
 May populate a manufacturer database with information regarding devices that are created and, when the devices are sold, may record what entity owns them.